solana-labs/solana-season/README.md

 ## Code of Conduct

-The Soalna Season Hackathon welcomes any one from around the world to participate and is intended to create an inclusive environment for building, collaboration, creativity, and impact.
+The Solana Season Hackathon welcomes any one from around the world to participate and is intended to create an inclusive environment for building, collaboration, creativity, and impact.
 We value the participation of each member of the community and want everyone involved to be respected.
 Accordingly, hackathon administrators, judges, and participants are expected to adhere to the Code of Conduct outlined below for the duration of the hackathon.
 Event organizers will enforce this code and have the right to disqualify any individual or team that breaks the code.

 - Be Respectful: Be kind to all who participate in the event.
 Do not insult or put down other attendees.